Food is our shared language. Science is our gateway to tradition.

-I am a molecular and cellular biologist, genetic engineer, former Federal biotechnology regulatory, educator, and science policy strategist.
-As Senior Scientist at Memphis Meats, I led the scientific development and strategy of meat cell production, and helped to develop advanced genetic amendment approaches to cellular identity and molecular control.
-Currently, I serve as VP of Product and Regulation.
+Previously, I served as the company’s first Senior Scientist.
+In that role, I led the scientific development and strategy of meat cell production, and helped to develop advanced genetic amendment approaches to cellular identity and molecular control.

-Eric most recently served for six years as a Federal regulator within the US Food and Drug Administration, where he worked alongside numerous Federal regulatory agencies to coordinate and execute regulatory decisions on a multitude of complex, innovative biotechnology applications, including genetically engineered animals and foods.
+Eric most recently served for six years as a Federal regulator within the US Food and Drug Administration, where he worked alongside numerous Federal regulatory agencies to coordinate and execute regulatory decisions on a multitude of complex, innovative biotechnology applications, including genetically engineered animals, foods, and drugs.

 Eric also served within the National Science Foundation to help coordinate Federal STEM Education programming for this country and the next generation.
 Fun fact: Eric is an award-winning science communicator who currently hosts the Webby-nominated (Best Science/Education Series) show, “Ask Smithsonian,” for The Smithsonian Institution.
-His show is seen in over 30,000 schools nation-wide and by over 100,000 students and educators monthly.
 Eric is regularly invited to speak and present about how science and technology, the arts, and human creativity can predict and build a more wondrous future, now.
-Currently, Dr. Schulze makes meat so we can live on other planets and still eat delicious food.

 About Dr. Schulze